 • Consume high prana foods (green, organic, whole and unprocessed food) that are energy giving, and necessary to function with the highest levels of productivity.

-• Practice mediation for 10 minutes on a daily basis.
+• Practice meditation for 10 minutes on a daily basis.

 • Avoid naps during the daytime.